KLIF (AM)

 KLIF is a commercial AM radio station licensed to Dallas, Texas.
 The station is owned by Cumulus Media and broadcasts a news/talk format to the Dallas-Fort Worth Metroplex.
 The studios are in the Victory Park district in Dallas, just north of downtown.

 KLIF broadcasts with 5000 watts by day, but decreases its power to 2400 watts at night to protect other stations on 570 kHz.
 Its transmitter site is shared with co-owned KTCK, on Ledbetter Road in Irving.
 It uses a directional antenna at all times, with a two-tower array.
 Programming is also heard on the HD Radio digital subchannel of co-owned 96.3 KSCS-HD2.

 KLIF is one of the two talk stations owned by Cumulus in the Dallas Metroplex.
-Sister stations WBAP and 93.3 WBAP-FM have mostly local hosts while much of KLIF's schedule is made up of nationally syndicated talk shows.
+The simulcast of WBAP and WBAP-FM has mostly local hosts while much of KLIF's schedule is made up of nationally syndicated talk shows.
 KLIF's sole local weekday program is a morning news and interview show hosted by Clayton Neville and Sybil Summers.
 The rest of the day, KLIF carries Markley, Van Camp, & Robbins, The Brian Kilmeade Show, The Sean Hannity Show, Fox Across America with Jimmy Failla, Rich Valdés America at Night and Coast to Coast AM with George Noory.
 Weekends include shows on money, health, gardening, home repair and cars, as well as brokered programming.
 Syndicated weekend hosts include Dana Loesch and Bill Cunningham.
 Most hours begin with Fox News Radio.